 These termites are aggressive and tend to be messy with copious amounts of moisture and mud being introduced into infested buildings- which can fortunately give away their presence to the building owner.

 So where is their mound?
 Well, probably before Melbourne was urbanised, they lived in large and very obvious mud mounds – which they still do further North and around Sydney.
 However, Melbournians have not liked sharing their back yards with these termites and the mud mounds have been managed away.
-Our company only rarely locates their nests, but we think they locate their mound under the ground, often within a large building cavity.
-For instance, within a suspended concrete patio or step- often right by the front door.
+Our company only rarely locate their termite nests, but we have noticed that they locate their mound under the ground, often within a large building cavity.
+For instance, within a suspended concrete patio or step- often right by the front door, as pictured.
 We also notice high infestation rates near train stations, where the raised concrete platforms provide huge nesting opportunities and track sleepers provide the food.

 These suburbs typically have mature eucalyptus trees in gardens, nature strips and reserves, and these trees are the home of another Coptotermes species, Cops’ frenchi.
 Again, they have large nests in a mud mound – but the mounds are built inside larger tree trunks, which the termites hollow out.
 The mud mound is then built inside the trunk, usually just above ground level.
 There is often no external evidence of the nest which can go undetected for years- even if only a few meters from a busy family home.